Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Another advantage of the Princeton Review course is the adaptive nature of the drills.
 Through Princeton’s “DrillBuilder” tool you can customize your own practice problem set, or simply click “optimize” and have one built for you.

 Either way, Princeton’s proprietary algorithm will adapt the practice set as you work it.
-Meaning, just like the real GMAT, questions will get harder as you answer them correctly, or ease off as you miss some problems.
+Meaning, just like the GMAT Focus, questions will get harder as you answer them correctly, or ease off as you miss some problems.
 This is a fantastic tool and adds real value to your studies.

 Overall, I was impressed with both the quality and quantity of the Princeton coursework.
 I personally found the DrillBuilder to be of significant value, as well as the in-module drills.
 But I have to say that I was a little disappointed with the Princeton video-based lessons.